kootepe/fluxrs/docs/file_formats.md

 - Columns positions are read from the header so old formats should also work.
 - Only SECONDS, NANOSECONDS, DIAG, N2O and H2O columns are used.

-# Cycle / time data
+# Cycle files
 2 file formats are supported.
+One is used for automated chamber measurements and one for manual measurements.
-### The "default" format
+### __The "default" format__

 ```
 plot_id,start_time,close_offset,open_offset,end_offset